 How to do it: Place fingertips along top-center of scalp.
 Gently move pads of fingers (avoid using your nails) in small, circular motions down toward the nape of your neck.
 Then fan your fingertips out over the sides of your scalp, moving in a circular motion.
 Finish by placing your fingertips along your temples and massaging along your hairline.
 Repeat at least twice weekly for best results.
 Tip: “Try it while shampooing or conditioning your hair,” Wolfer says.
 “It’s so relaxing!”

-Spark new growth with a Regenerative Rinse.
+Spark new growth with a regenerative rinse.
 This herbal tonic is the perfect rinse-and-go solution for thinning hair,” Wolfer says.
 Antimicrobial thyme acts as a scalp stimulant and adds shine.
-And the journal SKINmed reports that antioxidant-rich rosemary is nearly as effective as 2% minoxidil at halting hair loss and encouraging new growth if used daily!
+And the journal SKINmed reports that antioxidant-rich rosemary is nearly as effective as 2-percent minoxidil at halting hair loss and encouraging new growth if used daily!

-The recipe: 2 cups water, 1 Tbs. rosemary (dried or fresh), and 1 Tbs. thyme (dried or fresh).
+The recipe: two cups water, one tablespoon rosemary (dried or fresh), and one tablespoon thyme (dried or fresh).
 Boil water in saucepan.
 Remove from heat; add herbs.
 Cover and let sit at least one hour until cool.
 Strain, discarding rosemary and thyme.
 Massage into dry or towel-dried scalp and hair.
 Let dry, then style as usual.
 Repeat at least twice weekly for best results.

-Mix it up: 2 cups raw cashews, 1/3 cup pure maple syrup, 2 Tbs. ground flaxseeds, 2 Tbs. unsweetened shredded coconut, 2 tsp. coconut oil, ¼ tsp. sea salt.
+Mix it up: two cups raw cashews, 1/3 cup pure maple syrup, two tablespoons ground flaxseeds, two tablespoons unsweetened shredded coconut, two teaspoons coconut oil, 1/4 teaspoon sea salt.
 Add all ingredients to bowl; mix until cashews are evenly coated.
 Spread evenly on a parchment-lined baking sheet.
-Broil on high until toasted (about 5 minutes), stirring halfway through.
+Broil on high until toasted (about five minutes), stirring halfway through.
 Let cool, then enjoy.
-Serves 8.
+Serves eight.